Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely gender of up to 100 names, each given a local context (ISO2 country code).*
+*Detect the likely gender of up to 100 names, according to their local context.*

 > Body parameter